Mooney International Corporation: 2010s

 Two new Mooney models were announced on 11 November 2014.
 The Mooney M10T was to be a fixed-gear composite aircraft powered by Continental’s 133 hp CD-135 Diesel engine; the M10J was a variant which was to have retractable gear and the 153 hp CD-155 diesel.
 These were developed largely with the Chinese aviation market in mind.
 In China, aviation fuel is scarce and expensive, whereas Diesel fuel is less expensive and more readily available.
 The M10 series certification and deliveries were expected to begin in 2017, but in April 2017 the company announced that the project had been canceled, stating that the knowledge gained from this project would be applied to a future project.

 In August 2016, Mooney named Vivek Saxena as its new President and CEO.
 Under his tenure, Mooney's newest models, the M20V Acclaim Ultra and the M20U Ovation Ultra, received full FAA ceritification.
 Mooney also secured a partnership with the rotorcraft research company Carter Aviation Technologies, LLC to work towards the Uber Elevate initiative.
 In April 2017 it was announced that Saxena and Mooney had “decided to part ways", with Chief Financial Officer Albert Li assuming the role of interim executive director.

-It was announced in July 2017 that investors decided to shut down Mooney's research and development facilities at Chino Airport, California, and relocate to their headquarters in Kerrville, Texas.
+It was announced in July 2017 that investors decided to shut down Mooney's research and development facilities at Chino Airport, California, and relocate to their headquarters in Kerrville.

 The company sold only 14 aircraft in 2018 and only four in the first half of 2019.
 The company shut down and furloughed all employees on 12 November 2019.
 The company was reportedly seeking new American investors to reopen, but in the meantime did not respond to inquiries from the media or from existing aircraft owners seeking support or parts.
 The company reopened on 2 December 2019, after being closed for 20 days.
 It was unclear if new financing had been secured at that time or not and the company provided no additional details.
 It was also unclear how many workers had returned and the company continued to not return aviation media inquiries.